colinbruner/homelab-talos/ansible/roles/pxe/README.md

 ## Objective
 Install pxelinux, tftpd, nginx on a target server and mount a remote NFS share drive containing image ISOs

+# PXE
+Two differnt types, pxelinux vs ipxe.

+With pxelinux you specify a 'lpxelinux.0' file for dhcp option 67 to point to.

+lpxelinux.0 vs pxelinux.0 - the former provides http/ftp ability, not just tftp.